 Do not walk around with jewellery or other objects that may attract attention and do not take such belongings to the beach.

 Do not leave personal belongings in parked vehicles.

 Refrain from accepting drinks from strangers.

 When driving keep in mind that snow tires are compulsory during the winter months and that driving with any alcohol in your system is against the law.

-Situated by the sea, this spa hotel is within 9 mi (15 km) of Gustavsbergs Porslinsmuseum, The Swedish Museum of Photography, and Artipelag.
+Situated by the sea, this spa hotel is within 9 miles (15 km) of Gustavsbergs Porslinsmuseum, The Swedish Museum of Photography and Artipelag.
 Stockholm Transport ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply